Published September 2016; updated August 2020

-- administrative services for Members and Clerks;
+- administrative and secretarial services for Members, Clerks, and Committees;

-- organisation of Tynwald Day and other events;
+- organising Tynwald Day and other events;

 - accounts for the Clerk of Tynwald's Office;

-- expenses claims.
+- expenses claims;

 On Tynwald Day the Seneschal, Messengers and Security Guards participate in the processions and are available to give general assistance to Members.

 Although 'Seneschal' is a historic title, the present role dates from 2006 and continues to evolve.